ajahne/blog/_drafts/2019-6-1-get-amazon-machine-instance-id-nodejs.md

 ---
 layout: single
-title:  "Get AWS AMI ID with Node.js"
+title:  "Getting an AMI ImageId with Node.js"
 date:   2019-6-1 2:15:00 -04:00
 categories: javascript
 tags: javascript node nodejs aws ami amazon ec2
 header:
   image: assets/images/get-aws-ami-id-nodejs-header.jpg
 ---
-In order to [launch an Amazon EC2 instance]({{ site.baseurl }}{% post_url 2019-4-25-start-stop-terminate-aws-ec2-instance-nodejs %}), we need both [the AMI to use]({{ site.baseurl }}{% post_url 2019-5-15-finding-a-linux-ami-with-nodejs %}) and the SubnetId to launch the instance into.
+In order to [launch an Amazon EC2 instance]({{ site.baseurl }}{% post_url 2019-4-25-start-stop-terminate-aws-ec2-instance-nodejs %}), we need both [the AMI to use]({{ site.baseurl }}{% post_url 2019-5-15-finding-a-linux-ami-with-nodejs %}) and [the SubnetId]({{ site.baseurl }}{% post_url 2019-5-17-list-aws-subnets-nodejs %}) to launch the instance into.

-In this article we illustrate how to get the ImageId from an an Amazon Machine Image (AMI) with Node.js.
-I have also included an additional example, which shows how we can sort the results to ensure we get the most
+In this article we illustrate how to get the `ImageId` from a Linux [Amazon Machine Image (AMI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) with Node.js.
+I have also included an additional example, which shows how we can sort the results to easily get the most recent AMI.

 Let's code!